redis/redis-doc/topics/rediscli.md

     $ redis-cli --bigkeys

     # Scanning the entire keyspace to find biggest keys as well as
     # average sizes per key type.
-You can use -i 0.1 to sleep 0.1 sec
+You can use -i 0.01 to sleep 0.01 sec
-    # per 100 SCAN commands (not usually needed).
+    # per SCAN command (not usually needed).

     [00.00%] Biggest string found so far 'key-419' with 3 bytes [05.14%] Biggest list   found so far 'mylist' with 100004 items